Enron: The Smartest Guys in the Room: Synopsis

 With its success in the bull market brought on by the dot-com bubble, Enron seeks to beguile stock market analysts by meeting their projections.
 Executives push up their stock prices and then cash in their multimillion-dollar options, a process known as "pump and dump".
 Enron also mounts a PR campaign to portray itself as a profitable, prosperous, and innovative company, even though its worldwide operations are performing poorly.
-Elsewhere, Enron begins ambitious initiatives, such as attempts to use broadband technology to deliver movies on demand and to "trade weather" like a commodity; both initiatives fail, but, using mark-to-market accounting, Enron is able to record non-existent profits for these ventures.
+Elsewhere, Enron begins ambitious initiatives, such as attempts to use broadband technology to deliver movies on demand and to "trade weather" like a commodity.
+Both initiatives fail, but, using mark-to-market accounting, Enron is able to record non-existent profits for these ventures.
 CFO Andrew Fastow creates a network of shell companies designed solely to do business with Enron, for the ostensible dual purposes of sending Enron money and hiding its increasing debt.
-Fastow also takes advantage of the greed of Wall Street investment banks, pressuring them into investing in these shell entities.
+Fastow also pressures Wall Street investment banks into investing in these shell entities.
 However, Fastow has a vested financial stake in these ventures and uses them to defraud Enron of tens of millions of dollars in business deals that he effectively conducts with himself.
 All of this is done with the permission of Enron's accounting firm Arthur Andersen and Enron's corporate board.
 Most of these deals were leveraged with Enron stock, meaning that a significant decline in their stock price could cause Fastow's network of shell companies to fall apart.
 During this time, Enron's executives encourage employees to invest their savings and retirement funds into Enron stock while they are selling off their shares for millions.

 Enron's successes continue as it becomes one of the few internet-related companies to survive the burst of the dot-com bubble in 2000 relatively unscathed, and it is named the "most admired" corporation by Fortune magazine for the sixth year running.
 However, Jim Chanos, an Enron investor, and Bethany McLean, a Fortune reporter, question irregularities about the company's financial statements and stock value.
 Skilling responds by calling McLean "unethical", though he does send three Enron executives to meet with McLean and her Fortune editor to explain the company's finances.
 When McLean's critical article is published, Skilling accuses Fortune of just trying to counteract a recent positive piece about Enron in BusinessWeek, Fortunes competitor.